FaizanAC/SCBot/README.md

 This bot is utilized on a Discord Server to play Audio in Calls.

-script utilizes the Discord.py Library
+The script utilizes the Discord.py Library for Python

 Audio is downloaded with YoutubeDL and FFmpeg